Enrol Now

 Governance

-As The Southport School is a Diocesan Owned School, the governing body of the School is Diocesan Council.
+As The Southport School is a Diocesan Owned School, the governing body of the School is the Diocesan Council.

 Diocesan Council Members